Generalizing Lieb's Concavity Theorem via Operator Interpolation: Mixed Discriminant

 \section{Mixed Discriminant}

 The mixed discriminant $D(A^{(1)},A^{(2)},\cdots,A^{(n)})$ of $n$ matrices $A^{(1)},A^{(2)},\cdots,A^{(n)}\in \mathbb{C}^{n\times n}$ is defined as

-where $S_n$ denotes the symmetric group of order $n$.
+where $S_n$ denotes the symmetric group of degree $n$.
 We here list some basic facts about mixed discriminants.
 For more properties of mixed discriminants, one may refer to \cite{bapat1989mixed,panov1987some}. \begin{itemize} \item Symmetry: $D(A^{(1)},A^{(2)},\cdots,A^{(n)})$ is symmetric in $A^{(1)},A^{(2)},\cdots,A^{(n)}$, i.e.

 \item Multilinearity: for any $\alpha,\beta\in \mathbb{R}$,

 \item Positiveness \cite{bapat1989mixed}: If $A^{(1)},A^{(2)},\cdots,A^{(n)}\in \mathbf{H}_n^+$, then $D(A^{(1)},A^{(2)},\cdots,A^{(n)})\geq0$; if $A^{(1)},A^{(2)},\cdots,A^{(n)}\in \mathbf{H}_n^{++}$, then $D(A^{(1)},A^{(2)},\cdots,A^{(n)})>0$. \end{itemize}